Redmond Airport

 The width of aisle space varies from aircraft to aircraft.
 Some aisle-width spaces can be fairly narrow and difficult to navigate with an airline’s onboard wheelchair.
 Ask your airline about the aisle width before confirming reservations, if you are concerned about the wheelchair transfer process from the gate onto the aircraft.

-Visit the US Department of Transportation Website Traveling with a Disability | US Department of Transportation
+Traveling with a Disability | US Department of Transportation

-Department of Transportation Rules for Emotional Support Animals
+Department of Transportation Rules for Emotional Support Animals:

 New Rules for Service Animals 2021